- March 07, 1947

-Walter Röhrl was one of the best German rally drivers during the 1970s and 1980s and a two-time World Rally Championship winner.
-He was born in Regensburg on 7th of March, 1947, and as a teenager, he wasn’t as interested in motorsport as he was in skiing.
+Walter Röhrl was born in Regensburg and as a teenager, he wasn’t as interested in motorsport as he was in skiing.
 In fact, he also went on to become a qualified skiing instructor.

 Due to circumstances, young Walter had to start working very early, so he became a chauffeur in the company representing the Bishop of Regensburg.
 He drove approximately 120,000 km annually, quickly becoming a very competent driver and was soon invited to take part in a rally competition in 1968.

-Five years later, he made a debut in the WRC with the Imscher Tuning team, driving an Opel Commodore GS/E and Opel Ascona.
-During the first five seasons in the series, Rohrl competed sporadically and without success.
+Five years later, he made a debut in the WRC with the Imscher Tuning team, driving an Opel Commodore GS/E and Opel Ascona 1.9 SR. During the first five seasons in the series, Rohrl competed sporadically and without success.
 However, in 1977, he switched from Opel to a Fiat 131 Abarth and that was a move which brought him immense success.

 Driving for the Fiat Italia team in 1978, he scored two victories and finished the season in the sixth place.
 Next year he wasn’t as successful, finishing ninth overall, but in 1980, Walter Rohrl managed to win his first WRC title.
 He won four rallies that year and also had two-second places, scoring 116 points in total.